nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     4. Test case: `edit 1 cuk/high salary`<br>
        Expected: No internship is edited.
 Error details shown in the status message.

-2. Updating internship while only the selected internships are being shown
+2. Updating internship while only the selected internships are being shown.
     1. Prerequisites: List specific internships using the `find` command.
 The list is non-empty.

     2. Test case: `edit 2 p/Quant researcher r/get free lunch`<br>